stt-datacore/website/README.md

 Written in TypeScript with React.js and built with Gatsby, combines source code with big book notes (as markdown) and other data (as json) to create a static website which needs to be uploaded to the server's file system (CI loop recommended for build validation and deployments).

 #### assets
 This VM runs a cronjob every 10 minutes that scans, downloads and unpacks new assets (crew images) to the local file system.
 There's also an nginx HTTP server that publishes the assets.

-- [ ] TODO upload source code
+Code is hosted [here](https://github.com/TemporalAgent7/asset-server).

 #### Image analysis
 Written in dotnet core and using OpenCV and Tesseract OCR, this is the most taxing (CPU and RAM) component of the system, used by the bot for recognizing behold (and voyage setup) screenshots.
 Code is hosted [here](https://github.com/TemporalAgent7/datacore-bot).